 This loop is great both during the day and at night.

 From the CBD, I recommend going down Queen St to cross Victoria Bridge towards South Bank.
 You can stop there to relax near the lagoon with a view of the city.
 Then, board a ferry for a short cruise on the river up to Riverside.
 The Riverside Bar has a terrace with a perfect view of the Story Bridge.
-From Riverside, you can walk along the river and through the Botanic Gardens, to go back to the city.
+From Riverside, you can walk along the river and through the Botanic Gardens to return to the city.
 As you wander in the city, try to get a free ticket to go up the Townhall tower.
 You’ll get a nice view from up there.

 Brisbane Botanic Garden